GeoscienceAustralia/wagl/docs/source/invoking.rst

 PBS submission
 --------------

-For users on a system that utilises a `PBS <https://en.wikipedia.org/wiki/Portable_Batch_System>`_ scheduler, gaip provides a command line tool *gaip_pbs* for automatic job submission into a PBS queue.
+For users on a system that utilises a `PBS <https://en.wikipedia.org/wiki/Portable_Batch_System>`_ scheduler, wagl provides a command line tool *wagl_pbs* for automatic job submission into a PBS queue.
 The tool can partition the list of scenes into roughly equally sized chunks, based on the number of nodes requested.
 For example, a list containing 600 scenes, and a job requesting 10 nodes, will partition the list into 10 blocks each containing 60 scenes that a given node will process.
 Two flavours of jobs can be submitted to the PBS queue in this way:

 1. Individual single node jobs; i.e. A single node represents a single submitted job.